Jortuk/SFIA-1/README.md

 ### PyTest Coverage <a name="pytestcov"></a>
 ![](Documentation/images/pytest_coverage.PNG)

 Overall, a coverage of 99% was attained.
+Using the 'pytest --cov ./application/ --cov-report term-missing' command, I was able to determine which lines of code were not covered during testing.
+After directing to the routes.py file, where the missed lines of code were, I found that the two lines of code were inside the login function.
+After several attempts of trying to create a function to test this, I was unfortunately unsuccessful.
+Therefore, this is something to learn for the future.